kiranbhusalusha-bit/study-buddies/README.md

 ## Sprint 1 Objectives
 The objectives of Sprint 1 are:

-- Form the project group and agree on roles and responsibilities
+- Establish the project team and decide on roles and duties.
-- Define and refine the project idea and intended users
+- Define and improve the project's concept and target audience.
-- Set up a shared development environment using Docker
+- Create a shared Docker development environment.
-- Establish Agile working practices using a Kanban board
+- Create agile work procedures with a Kanban board
-- Produce the required Sprint 1 documentation
+- Create the necessary documentation for Sprint 1.

 Sprint 1 focuses on **planning, setup, and documentation**, rather than feature development.